Bible Meaning: Jehovah is my strength, the might of Jehovah

 Two great miracles

-Hezekiah decides to no longer pay yearly tribute money to Assyria (2Kings 18:7).
-Knowing his act will certainly bring the empire's wrath, he fortifies Jerusalem and prepares it for war.
+The king decides to no longer pay yearly tribute money to Assyria (2Kings 18:7).
+Knowing his act will certainly bring the empire's wrath, Hezekiah fortifies Jerusalem and prepares it for war.
 He also conceals the city's water supply, located at the Gihon Spring, by building a tunnel to redirect its flow to the pool of Siloam (2Chronicles 32:1 - 8).

 After Assyria's King Sennacherib takes all of Judah's fenced cities, however, Hezekiah seeks to negotiate a deal to spare Jerusalem.
 He pays three hundred talents of silver and thirty talents of gold in the hope of saving the capital (2Kings 18:13 - 16).
 His efforts fail as Sennacherib sends one of his generals with an 185,000-man army to demand Jerusalem's unconditional surrender (verses 17 - 37).